-Results for the benthic community evaluation for fall 2019 were generally consistent with the results for the six previous sampling events (spring 2016, fall 2016, spring 2017, spring 2018, fall 2018 and spring 2019; Table 4).
-The benthic metrics were within the range of those observed in the previous six sampling events (Table 4), indicating that while the species composition of the benthic community changes seasonally in response to temperature, salinity, and dissolved oxygen fluctuations, the overall health of the benthic community is stable.
+Results for the benthic community evaluation for fall 2020 were generally consistent with the results for the seven previous sampling events (spring 2016, fall 2016, spring 2017, spring 2018, fall 2018 spring 2019, and fall 2019; Table 4).
+The benthic metrics were generally within the range of, or showed improvement upon, those observed in the previous seven sampling events (Table 4).
+This indicates that while the species composition of the benthic community changes seasonally in response to temperature, salinity, and dissolved oxygen fluctuations, the overall health of the benthic community is stable and possibly improving.